NaiKai237/College-Assignments/README.md

 Webproxy: Using socket I/O the proxy handles concurent requests for webpages, caches locally, and checks requests against a blacklist.

+Distribusted_File_System: Client and server programs that run a distributed file system.
+Users can add and pull files from the 4 servers which each hold 2 pieces of anygiven file.
+This allows for 2 servers to file before files become un-available to users.

 Bell_Box: Creates the smallest possible bounding box for a set of points.

 Bell_DynamicPandaPeril: Program demonstrates dynamic vs greedy approaches to programming.